The Best Places to Eat in North Cornwall: A Foodie’s Guide

 North Cornwall is an epicurean’s playground.
 With beach-side breakfast spots, boutique hotel dining rooms, vineyard eateries and famous seafood restaurants, the likes of Padstow, Rock and Port Isaac have propelled themselves to the top of many a hedonistic foodie itinerary.
 We unearth the hottest reservations this summer with the help of Emily Scott, a leading light in the Cornish food scene and chef patron of The St Tudy Inn.

 Undoubtedly one of Cornwall’s top chefs, Emily Scott trained in France before returning to her beloved South West coast to open The Harbour Restaurant in Port Isaac where she quickly gained a loyal following.
-After passing on the reins to celebrated chef Nathan Outlaw, Emily opened The St Tudy Inn, a village pub full of character set amidst peaceful Cornish countryside.
+After passing on the reins to celebrated chef Nathan Outlaw, Emily opened The St Tudy Inn (reopening 14 July), a village pub full of character set amidst peaceful Cornish countryside.